Stephanie Craig

 Background

 Stephanie Craig is interested in the development and treatment of severe behavioural and emotional problems in children and youth.
 She is particularly interested in the development of callous-unemotional (CU) traits (i.e., lack of empathy, callousness) in children and youth.
 Dr. Craig is working to understand the role of attachment and emotion regulation in the development of primary and secondary CU traits.
-She is also examining the effect of an attachment-based intervention (Connect Parent Group) and emotion regulation-focused intervention (Stop Now and Plan) on CU traits for youth aged 8-18.
-The ultimate goal of this line of research is to inform effective interventions for children and youth with primary and secondary CU traits.
+She is currently working on two major projects with community agencies.
+One project is examining an emotion regulation-focused intervention (Stop Now and Plan), with a special interest in the effects of SNAP for children with CU traits.
+The second is understanding youth attending a secure inpatient treatment, with a special interest in experiences of adverse childhood experiences.
+The ultimate goal of these line of research is to inform effective interventions for children and youth with serious mental and behavioural health problems.

 Education